How To Wire A 4 Prong Plug DIY

 In this age of electricity, outlets are arguably the most frequently used and heavily relied upon parts of every home.
 They can be found in every room, on every wall, and by every desk, helping us stay plugged into the world, both literally and figuratively.
 Most of the outlets you find will be what are called 3 prong outlets, but whenever there’s heavy machinery involved, like a drying machine, you’ll most likely find something a little different.

 If your home was built after 2000, the wall behind your dryer might have a large outlet with 4 holes.
-These outlets require what is called a 4 prong dryer cord, which are larger than regular cords, and are capable of holding 50amps of electricity rather than the more common 15.
+These outlets require what is called a 4 prong dryer cord, which is larger than a regular cord, and is capable of holding 50 amps of electricity rather than the more common 15.

 In the United States, 4 prong plugs and outlets come in two different styles, which means that sometimes you might end up with a dryer that doesn’t connect to the outlet installed in your home.

 Though both styles have the same number of prongs, the bottom prong on one of them contains a 90-degree bend (as seen above) while the other one doesn’t.
 If your dryer connection doesn’t match the outlet behind the machine, don’t worry, it’s an easy swap!
 A new 4 prong dryer cord can be found at almost any local hardware store, and the replacement process is quick and straightforward.

 With just a few materials, a smile, and your DIY hat on, this guide will walk you through the simple process of rewiring your 4 prong dryer cord and have your dryer up and running in no time!